-2.3 Review of Undertaking
+2.3 2.4-Review of Undertaking

-- (a) ARTC may only vary the Undertaking with the consent of the ACCC under section 44ZZA(7) of the TPA. - (b) As soon as practicable after the fifth (5th) anniversary of the Commencement Date, ARTC will undertake a review of the Undertaking, in consultation with Access Holders and other stakeholders.
-The review will consider whether the Undertaking is operating effectively in light of the objectives of the Undertaking outlined under section 1.2 and the coal chain principles recognised in section 1.3 as well as any material impact that changes to industry circumstances or Government legislation, rules or regulations may have on the extent to which the Undertaking reasonably meets those objectives and principles.
+- (a) If, during the Term, ARTC is of the opinion that circumstances have changed such that this Undertaking is no longer commercially viable for ARTC or becomes inconsistent with the objectives prescribed at section 1.2, ARTC may seek the approval of the ACCC to vary this Undertaking. - (b) Prior to seeking the approval of the ACCC under section 2.4(a), ARTC will first consult with Access Holders and Operators regarding the proposed variation. - (a) (c) ARTC may only vary the Undertaking with the consent of the ACCC under section 44ZZA(7) of the TPA. - (b) (d) As soon as practicable after the fifth (5th) anniversary of the Commencement Date, ARTC will undertake a review of the Undertaking, in consultation with Access Holders and other stakeholders.
+The review will consider whether the Undertaking is operating effectively in light of the objectives of the Undertaking outlined under section 1.2 and the coal chain principles recognised in section 1.3 as well as any material impact that changes to industry circumstances or Government legislation, rules or regulations may have on the extent to which the Undertaking reasonably meets its intent as prescribed at section 1.2, those objectives and principles.